Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 Customer Support

-Both tools offer email and chat support, and both have active communities and YouTube channels packed with tutorial content.
-Scalenut's support response times have improved noticeably over the past year or so, and they've added more onboarding resources that actually help new users get up to speed without feeling lost.
+Both tools offer email and chat support, and both have active communities and YouTube channels full of tutorials.
+Scalenut's response times have improved noticeably over the past year, and they've added more onboarding resources that actually help new users get comfortable without feeling lost.

 Mobile App